test-kitchen/kitchen-docker/README.md

 ### memory

-Sets the memory limit for the container.
-The value must be set in bytes.
-If not, set it defaults to dockers default settings.
-You can read more about `memory.limit_in_bytes` [here][memory_limit_in_bytes].
+Sets the memory limit for the suite container in bytes.
+Otherwise use Dockers default.
+You can read more about `memory.limit_in_bytes` [here][memory_limit].

 ### cpu

-Sets the cpu shares (relative weight).
-If not set, it defaults to dockers default settings.
+Sets the CPU shares (relative weight) for the suite container.
+Otherwise use Dockers defaults.
 You can read more about cpu.shares [here][cpu_shares].

 ### volume